cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 #### RAM Disk

-You can speed up Cypress test jobs by using CircleCI RAM disk, read [Start CircleCI Machines Faster by Using RAM Disk](https://glebbahmutov.com/blog/circle-ram-disk/) blog post.
+You can speed up Cypress test jobs by using CircleCI RAM disk, read the [Start CircleCI Machines Faster by Using RAM Disk](https://glebbahmutov.com/blog/circle-ram-disk/) blog post.

 ### AWS Amplify